Parent Engagement in Catholic Schools

 When parents/guardians are involved in their children’s Catholic education, everyone benefits – students, parents, teachers, schools, parishes, Diocese and communities.
 Great faith-based schools can become even better places to learn, teach and develop in faith, and student achievement often improves.
 Parent engagement includes placing an emphasis on opening to the grace of God through prayer and faithful living; making learning an important part of a child’s day; supporting students at home and at school; and participating in the life of the classroom, school, parish and community.

-The Catholic Parent Engagement Committee Presents Craig Kielburger, Co-Founder of the WE Organization, WE Charity, ME to WE Social Enterprise and WE Day, on Wednesday, May 20, 2020, at Holy Trinity Catholic Secondary School.
-Click Here for more details: PVNCCDSB Craig Kielburger May 20 2020.
+The Catholic Parent Engagement Committee Presents Craig Kielburger, Co-Founder of the WE Organization, WE Charity, ME to WE Social Enterprise and WE Day, on Wednesday, May 19, 2021, at Holy Trinity Catholic Secondary School.
+This event, originally scheduled to take place in May 2020, was postponed due to the COVID-19 pandemic.
+We look forward to sharing more details in the fall of 2020.

 Catholic Parent Engagement Committee (CPEC)